AdobeDocs/experience-platform.ja-JP/help/identity-service/home.md

 ## 次の手順

-Now that you understand the key concepts of [!DNL Identity Service] and its role within [!DNL Experience Platform], you can begin to learn how to work with your identity graph using the [!DNL Identity Service API](./api/getting-started.md).
+Now that you understand the key concepts of [!DNL Identity Service] and its role within [!DNL Experience Platform], you can begin to learn how to work with your identity graph using the [[!DNL Identity Service API]](./api/getting-started.md).